MarkKozel/CompOrgEText/vitedocs/TextSnippets/LC3/CCRegister.md

 **Z** - The last operation resulted in a *Zero* Value

 **P** - The last operation resulted in a *Positive* Value

+*Other instructions do not change the CC, so it will holding last value until another of the above 4 instructions is executed*